Hasodikis/ThinkPad-460-OpenCore/README.md

 1. Apple keeps messing with the bluetooth.
 So for 13.4 a patch in config.plist is necessary.
 DO NOT UPDATE to 13.5 because it breaks bluetooth again.
 Search first.
 2. I switched back to the stock Intel WiFi card.
 If you have a Broadcom card amend EFI.
 3. Install Thinkpad assistant app for full keyboard F keys functionality.
+4. DO NOT UPDATE voodoo kexts.
+It will break keyboard and trackpad.
-4. The fan seems to spin up more often than before.
+5. The fan seems to spin up more often than before.
 Haven' t played with VoltageShift yet.

 Fill in platfom info on config.plist